-- split Changes the internal state of the PRNG in a way that future calls to nextLong will generate the $s^{th}$ sub-stream of $p^{th}$ sub-streams. s must be within the range of [0, p-1).
-This method is used for parallelization via leapfrogging. - jump Changes the internal state of the PRNG in such a way that the engine jumps s steps ahead.
-This method is used for parallelization via blocksplitting.
+- split Changes the internal state of the PRNG in a way that future calls to nextLong will generate thesth sub-stream of $p^{th}$ sub-streams.s must be within the range of [0, p-1).
+This method is used for parallelization via leapfrogging. - jump Changes the internal state of the PRNG in such a way that the engine jumpss steps ahead.
+This method is used for parallelization via block splitting. - jumpPowerOfTwo Changes the internal state of the PRNG in such a way that the engine jumps $2^s$ steps ahead.
+This method is used for parallelization via block splitting.